 BPA also has several industrial applications, such as in fire retardants, linings for water pipes and in foundry castings.
 It is further used in a number of chemical processes, among which are the synthesis of polysulfones and polyether ketones, as an antioxidant in plasticizers and as a polymerization inhibitor in the manufacture of PVC.

 BPA-based epoxy resins are frequently used as coatings on the inside of food and beverage cans.
-BPA is also used as a colour developer in thermal paper such as that used in cash registers and credit card terminals.
+Bisphenol A is also used as a colour developer in thermal paper such as that used in cash registers and credit card terminals.

 Storage and Handling